Updated March 27, 2020, 5:53 p.m.

 What precautions are in place for employees who continue to work on campus?

-We will soon be modifying work schedules that will require fewer individuals performing essential services to be on campus at any one time.
 Our environmental health and safety team is providing guidance for those who do need to be on-campus about best practices to protect themselves and recommending appropriate protective equipment.
+Faculty who are returning to campus to work are required to complete the Temperature Screening Assessment prior to coming on-site.